 Wonder: Unbalanced Location

-While AJ was inpatient at Lurie Children's Hospital, I took total advantage.
-On one hand, I wanted to be there for and with him.
-On the other hand, I seen this as an opportunity to do, well, just about anything I wanted.
+While AJ was inpatient at Lurie Children's Hospital for seizure management, I took total advantage.
+On one hand, I wanted to be there for and with him, but on the other hand, I seen this as an opportunity to do, well, just about anything I wanted.
 I kept thinking, wow 8 hours to myself while the kids are in school, this is amazing.
 I didn't know whether to disappear from obligations completely or make up for lost time.
 The fact I had time to even ponder in my own thoughts was thrilling and exciting.

 AJ was inpatient a total of 5 days, 5 hours, and 42 minutes.
 Don't ask me how I know this, I just know.
-Within that time, I made sure to get a good night's sleep, stretch out my workouts, prepare dinner every night, check on AJ twice a day by phone, schedule myself a doctor's appointment, have family over, and plan a trip.
-I also went out to be with AJ three times and stayed for about 4-6 hours each visit (Lurie's validates parking for $12 if its 6 hours or less, anything over is $43).
-Since this wasn't our first spontaneous admission into the hospital, I adjusted to this schedule quickly.
-This admission felt different, but manageable compared to the rest.
+Within that time, I made sure to get a good night's sleep, stretch out my workouts, prepare dinner every night, schedule myself a doctor's appointment, have family over, and plan a day trip.
+We adjusted quickly since this wasn't AJ's first spontaneous hospital admission .
+Plus, this admission felt manageable compared to the rest.

-I mean, the driving an hour and a half each way to see AJ definitely depleted me of energy, but it didn't matter.
-If I felt a bit lazy or fatigue, I napped.
-I had time to do that now.
-It has been months since I've fallen asleep during the day.
-All I had to do was yawn or blink slowly once and I was incoherent for a good two hours.
+Even though I talked about spending time alone or with my family, I still went out to be with AJ three times.
+While the drive drained me, it honestly didn't matter, because when I got home, I napped.
+I had time to do that.
 Sleep deprivation was certainly conquered in those 5 days.
-If I felt I was overthinking or anxious about Aj's outcome, I took it out at the gym.
-It wasn't so much about seeing the scale drop as it was about letting out steam.
-The freedom to just get up and go, was just a plus.
+And if I felt I was anxious or started to overthink, I took it out at the gym.
+It wasn't so much about seeing the scale drop as it was about letting out steam and trying to distract myself.
+The freedom I had to get up and go, was just a plus.

 In 5 days, I rekindled my relationship with myself, my love for adventure and spontaneity, joy within my kids and marriage, laughter, the importance of time, and the remembrance of curiosity and wonder as a child.
 This was the spark I need to feel refreshed and whole again.
 I am now able to explore, create, and write with the intentions I once had.
 Hope, optimism, and consistency.